squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1102 (Core 2)/Implementing Operational Procedures/Implement Best Practices Documentation/Ticketing Systems.md

 - Computer Assignment and delivery
 - Security Policy Procedures and Checklists
 - Permissions and Account Setup
-- Requesting new or replacement equiment
+- Requesting new or replacement equipment
 - Tracking repairs